 Doubling the management positions in different organisations is rapidly catching on as a flexible work arrangement.
-With the current economic realities, it is prudent for businesses to adjust to compete and grow as well.
+With the current economic realities, it is prudent for businesses to make an organisational adjustment to compete and grow as well.

 For businesses to compete on a global scale, there’s a need for responsiveness and 24/7 availability, especially in project management.
 Therefore, it becomes quite a challenge when companies rely on the current system to deliver results.
 The current system of management is not sufficient and it’s mostly retrospective.
 This means it’s almost impossible for individuals in managerial positions to be involved in the day to day business.
 Furthermore – as shown by e.g. Wirecard – single persons in positions of power, bearing too much decision-making powers, may easily lead to malversations.